Maks6831/Console-Finances/README.md

 ### Project Description

-The purpose of this project was to design and create a portfolio webpage using bootstrap.
-The webpage contains a bootstrap navbar, jumbotron and utilizes cards to showcase the projects I have created during the course of the bootcamp thus far.
-All links have a hover effect and and all buttons have a box shadow effect on hover.
-The Work section utilizes the Bootstrap grid layout and the cards are designed so that when the end user hovers over them the project description and button appear.
+The purpose of this project was to analyze the financial data of a company the spans across 86 months.
+An array was provided giving data on the profits or losses per month and company requested to recieve the following data: total months, total revenue, average change in profit/loss, highest grossing month and most forfeiting month.
+Javascript was used to manipulate the data and the results were logged on to the console of the webpage.
+The project used if statements, for loops, arrays etc. to manipulate the data successfully.
+The javascript is contained in the script.js file where you will find a plethora of comments to help you navigate through the code.

 ### Screenshot